 It is advisable to try and keep your chain off the ground when locking up, as this can help prevent a hammer attack.
 With nothing to smash it against, it will be difficult to break.
 Opting for a shorter chain that’s just long enough with no slack will help here.
-Although, a longer chain can be more useful when away from home and struggling to find something to chain too.
+Although, a longer chain can be more useful when away from home when struggling to find something to chain to.

 If you can’t find anything to chain to, thread your chain through the chain of a neighbouring bike parked up.

 If you really can’t find anything to chain your bike to, thread your chain through the chain of a neighbouring bike parked up.
 Until the other rider leaves, the two bikes chained together will be very difficult to carry away.
-The Lock2Lock scheme is actively promoting this tactic and have stickers to put on your bike to encourage it.
+The Lock2Lock scheme is actively promoting this tactic and has stickers to put on your bike to encourage it.

 One popular way to negate having to carry around a heavy chain is to leave a second chain at work.
-Besides doubling your outlay, the big problem here is a dedicated thief who has spotted your bike may tamper with your work chain at night, so that he can have an easy time stealing your bike in the morning.
-They may weaken or partly cut the chain underneath the sleeve or even just fill your padlock with Superglue preventing you even chaining up your bike!
+Besides doubling your outlay, the big problem here is a dedicated thief who has spotted your bike may tamper with your work chain at night so that he can have an easy time stealing your bike in the morning.
+They may weaken or partly cut the chain underneath the sleeve or even just fill your padlock with Superglue preventing you from even chaining up your bike!
 I’ve heard of a London biker who keeps a Superglue solvent under his seat after witnessing this.